daren-thomas/daren-thomas.github.io/_drafts/cea-plugins.md

 ### scripts.yml

 The `scripts.yml` file declares the list of tools defined in your plugin.
 This is how the CEA knows where to find the `demand-summary` script.
+In fact, the CEA core uses the exact same mechanism to define it's own list of scripts - be sure to check out [the original in the CEA repository](https://github.com/architecture-building-systems/CityEnergyAnalyst/blob/master/cea/scripts.yml).

 Let's look at the contents of this file:

 ```yaml
 Demand Summary: